 Students may self-refer by talking to their Tutor, Head of Year or directly to the Vice-Principal (Pastoral).
 They may also self-refer confidentially by using the counselling referral post box in the College Library.
 Staff may suggest counselling to a student, and parents may also suggest a referral on their behalf after discussion and agreement with the student.
-Such referrals should be made through the Tutor.
+Such referrals should be made through the Tutor or Front of House.
+Referrals may also be made directly via the Familyworks NI website: https://familyworksni.com

 The decision whether or not to take up the offer of counselling is entirely voluntary for the young person.
 Counselling is not compulsory and is not a disciplinary measure and will not be used as such.